-Preamble: Bio-organic Chemistry is a discipline that integrates organic chemistry and biochemistry.
+Preamble: Bioorganic Chemistry is a discipline that integrates organic chemistry and biochemistry.
 It aims at understanding the relevance of biological processes using the fundamental concepts of organic chemistry.
-This course includes basic principles of organic chemistry like concepts of acids and bases, molecular forces responsible for the activities of biomolecules, principles of stereochemistry and their importance in understanding various biomolecular reactions and metabolic processes.
+This course includes basic principles of organic chemistry like concepts of acids and bases, molecular forces responsible for the activities of biomolecules, principles of stereochemistry and their importance in understanding various biomolecular reactions along with introduction to biomolecules.

-Unit I: Aqueous Solutions (Chapter 2: Campbell and Farrel)
+Unit I: Aqueous Solutions

-Water, pH and buffers, pKa (Titration Curves of amino acids), Henderson-Hasselbach equation, buffering zone, buffer index, concept of pI and zwitter ion.
+Water, pH and buffers, concept of pKa (titration curves of amino acids), Henderson-Hasselbach equation, buffering zone, buffer index, concept of pI and zwitter ion.

 Unit II: Concept of Acids and Bases.
-(Chapter 8: J. D. Lee)

-Arrhenius concept, Bronsted Lowry concept, Lewis concept, the levelling effect.
-Effect of pH on the structure of biomolecules.
+Arrhenius concept, Bronsted Lowry concept, Lewis concept, the levelling effect, effect of pH on the structure of biomolecules.